timisenco2015/Code-Challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

+## Description

+A simple web page that pulls data from server and display them in the table.
+Users 	are allow to sort and filter every column Made by [Ayobami Idowu (ayobami.o.idowu@gmail.com)]

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.